 The green roof architecture is the work of John Hart Asher of the Ecosystem Design Group at the Lady Bird Johnson Wildflower Center in Austin.
 He planted more than 40 native species of plants and wildflowers on the roof and site, which helps protect the local ecosystem immensely.

 The home became a modern reinterpretation of the old architecture in North America, the native American’s “pit house,” which is typically sunken, taking advantage of the earth’s mass to maintain thermal comfort throughout the year.

-The inspiration came from the site which was originally a rehabilitated brownfield (former industrial) site.
+The inspiration came from the site which was originally a rehabilitated brownfield (formerly industrial) site.
 Edgeland Residence is about healing the land and ameliorating the scars of the site’s industrial past.

-The courtyard is a theater for observing migrating humming birds, monarch, butterflies, even ant colonies; heightening one’s awareness of nature in an urban setting.
+The courtyard is a theater for observing migrating hummingbirds, monarchs, butterflies, and even ant colonies; heightening one’s awareness of nature in an urban setting.

 The system combines hydronic heating & cooling, geothermal heat exchange, phase change thermal heat storage and a green roof for maximum energy efficiency.

 Architect: Camilo Rebelo + Susana Martins

 Completed in 2014 by Camilo Rebelo and Susana Martins, from Antiparos, Greece for Oliaros SA – Iasson Tsakonas, Ktima Villa is spread across 950-square meters.
 Ktima, in Greek, means farm or parcel with fertile land.